Schauspielhaus Wien

 Schauspielhaus Wien is a theatre in Vienna, Austria, located at 19 Porzellangasse in the 9th District of Vienna (Alsergrund).

-Tomas Schweigen has been the artistic director since 1 July 2015.
-The current ensemble is made up of three actresses and four actors from five European countries.
+As of the 2023/24 season, the artistic direction is collectively shared by director Marie Bues, dramaturge Martina Grohmann, director and dramaturge Tobias Herzberg, and author and dramaturge Mazlum Nergiz.
+Under their leadership, Schauspielhaus Wien has launched a new audience platform “Offenes^Haus” (Open House) which offers participatory projects for the neighbourhood and the general public.

 History

 The history of the theatre extends back to the beginning of the 20th century, when there was a variety club located in the basement of 19 Porzellangasse.
 This was later adapted into one of Vienna's first cinemas and operated from 1913 to 1975 under the names Heimat-Kino ("Home Cinema") and Citta 2000 (including a period during the Third Reich where it was cleared of non-Aryan control).
 In the last year of its existence, it held seating for 597 people.